-A registered psychotherapist and accredited music therapist, I received my PhD in Music Education at Western University in 2019 and my Master of Music Therapy from Laurier in 2007 and have taught and clinically supervised students at Laurier since that time.
-I am currently a PhD candidate at The University of Western Ontario in the department of music education.
+A registered psychotherapist and accredited music therapist, I received my PhD in Music Education at Western University in 2019 and my Master of Music Therapy from Laurier in 2007.
+I have taught and clinically supervised students at Laurier since that time.

+I currently serve as the Ethics Chair on the board of directors for the Canadian Association of Music Therapists.
 From 2007 to 2012, I was the music therapist at Lutherwood Mental Health Services in Waterloo.
-Through the support of a Canadian Music Therapy Trust Fund Grant, I recently also practiced at Merrymount Family Support and Crisis Centre in London.
+Through the support of a Canadian Music Therapy Trust Fund Grant, I recently practiced music therapy with children at Merrymount Family Support and Crisis Centre in London.

 A focus of my research is the interdisciplinary connections between the fields of music therapy, community music, and music education.
-My current doctoral research examines relationships between musical and personal identities, and identity-development within musical performance.
-I am particularly interested in community music therapy and community music, social justice and anti-oppressive models of practice, music-centered music therapy in mental health, and students’ experiences of personal growth through musical learning.
+My doctoral research examined musical performance’s affordances as they pertain to identity development and relationships.
+I am particularly interested in community music therapy and community music, anti-oppressive models of practice, music-centered music therapy in mental health, and students’ experiences of personal growth through musical learning.

 Teaching, supervising, learning from and collaborating with students at Laurier has been and continues to be incredibly inspiring and fulfilling.
 It is a true highlight of my work!